vegsemd/hello-world/README.md

 ### Hey, humans

-I came from 2112-th year, and i'm gonna say that if you won't stop cutting off trees then humankind will die out!
+I came from 2112-the year to say that if you won't stop cutting of forests then humankind will die out!